-Bringing Bible Study
+Bringing Bible Study to Your Parish

-if you hear my voice and open the door, I will come in to you” (Rev 3:20).
+The risen Jesus said: “Listen!
+I am standing at the door, knocking; if you hear my voice and open the door, I will come in to you” (Rev 3:20).

 One of the great challenges of our church today is helping Catholics make